-If you don't have a lot of experience--but are willing to work hard to overcome that lack of experience--don't be tempted to include other people in your plan that will not actually work in the business.
+If you don't have a lot of experience--but are willing to work hard to overcome that lack of experience--don't be tempted to include people in your plan who will not actually work in the business.

-Finally, when you create your Management section, focus on credentials but pay extra focus to what each person actually will do.
+Finally, when you create your Management section, focus on credentials but pay extra attention to what each person actually will do.
 Experience and reputation are great, but action is everything.

 That way your Management section will answer the "Who is in charge?" question.